 Mt.
 Peter, the oldest operating ski resort in New York, is located just an hour from the George Washington Bridge in Warwick, New York, which is the perfect day trip from NYC!

-Every holiday and weekend, their Mountain School offers free beginner ski and snowboard lessons in a group format with the purchase of a Lift Ticket.
+Every holiday and weekend, their Mountain School offers free beginner ski and snowboard lessons in a group format with the purchase of a lift ticket.
+This is definitely one of the best ski resorts for first-timers because of this benefit.

 If you're visiting with kids be sure to check out their Pete's Pal's program.
 It's a great introductory lesson for your toddler.

 Although there are no lodging accommodations available on the mountain, Mt.
-Peter provides a list of hotels and bed & breakfasts in the area on their website.
+Peter provides a list of hotels and bed & breakfasts in the area on its website.

 Contributed By: SandAgetaway